tainvecs/ForeignExchange-Taiwan/README.md

     - email config file for sending error report of a fx crawler
     - default config file is at "/spider_code/res/email.config"

+* **.gitignore** and **.dockerignore** will ignore files with '.private' at the end of filename.
+You may add '.private' to the end of the filename of your private key or config files to avoid git keeping track of them.
+Also, remember to edit filenames in the commands and **schedule.sh**.

 ## Initialize the Database for Saving Crawled Data